17 Best Bedroom Plants for Clean Air & Low Light – NASA Study

 Dracaena fragrans ‘Limelight’

-The happy plant or cornstalk plant is another tropical leafy indoor tree that is excellent for your bedroom.
+The happy plant, also known as the cornstalk plant, is another tropical leafy indoor tree that thrives in bedrooms.
 The difference between the happy plant and the Janet Craig is that the stalk and foliage on this species tend to be broader and bushier.
 The shiny glossy leaves will reflect what little light there is in the room.

-Similar to the other dragon tree (Dracaenas) species, happy plants thrive in bedrooms in low light and occasional watering.
+Similar to other Dracaena species, happy plants thrive in bedrooms with low light and occasional watering.

 Chinese Evergreen (Aglaonema)